-Every year America's chemistry industry spends approximately $56 billion to support new innovation.
-In fact, one in five U.S. patents are chemistry or chemistry-related like life-saving medical treatments, automobile safety improvements and clean energy technologies.
+In 2012, chemical companies invested $57 billion in research and development to support new innovation.
+In fact, 17 percent of U.S. patents are chemistry or chemistry-related like life-saving medical treatments, automobile safety improvements and clean energy technologies.
 The business of chemistry excels at continuously bringing new, imaginative and innovative ideas to market—and tomorrow will be no different.

 Here are a few examples:

 Chemistry in Nanotechnology Breakthroughs:

 - Nanotechnology is the science of extremely small structures and is leading to advanced materials, devices and applications in energy, medicine and electronics that improve life, health care, safety and the environment in groundbreaking ways.